 Steve Bruce is hoping to guide Aston Villa back to the Premier League in the coming months, but it’s hard to see him ever replicating his playing feat of winning the top-tier title three times.
 The former Manchester United centre-back (a champion in 1993, 1994 and 1996) made 147 league appearances for the Red Devils after the First Division’s rebrand.

 Alex Bruce, also a central defender, made his Premier League debut while his dad was in charge of Birmingham, before also playing for Bruce’s Hull side in the top flight.
 Now 33, he’s unlikely to add to the 48 games he’s already played at the summit of the English pyramid.

 Steve Potts played 24 games for Dagenham & Redbridge in his final season as a professional in 2002/03, but spent the rest of his 18-year career at West Ham.
 Around half of his appearances for the Hammers came before the Premier League era, but the defender still played 202 league matches for the capital club from 1992/93 onwards.

-Son Dan, 23, is a key part of the Luton team pushing for promotion from League Two this season, having joined the Hatters from West Ham in 2015.
-The full-back only managed two Premier League outings for the Hammers, but he could return to the top tier in future.
+Son Dan, 23, was a key part of the Luton team pushing for promotion from League Two, having joined the Hatters from West Ham in 2015.
+The full-back only managed two Premier League outings for the Hammers, but he may return to the top tier in future.